-Jasmmine Wong, Business Executive Manager, Nestlé Liquid Drinks lauded the project’s success saying, “This is the fifth year of our collaboration with Tetra Pak and we are very proud to be a part of this recycling initiative which has grown at a significant rate over the years.
-With Malaysians becoming so receptive towards our MILO® UHT in ready-to-drink packs, we want them to continue recycling their used drink packs to help The CAREton Project’s achieve the required targets and help our fellow Malaysians in the east coast.”
+Jasmmine Wong, Business Executive Manager, Nestlé Liquid Drinks lauded the project’s success.
+She said, “This is the fifth year of our collaboration with Tetra Pak and we are very proud to be a part of this recycling initiative.
+It has grown at a significant rate over the years with Malaysians becoming so receptive towards our MILO® UHT in ready-to-drink packs.
+We want them to continue recycling their used drink packs to help The CAREton Project’s achieve the required targets and help our fellow Malaysians in the east coast.”

-Last December, over 50 employees, relative and friends from both Tetra Pak and MILO® UHT joined hands with experts from EPIC Homes to complete the 10th home built using roofing tiles made from recycled used drink packs.
+Last December, over 50 employees, relative and friends from both Tetra Pak and MILO® UHT joined hands.
+Joined with the experts from EPIC Homes to complete the 10th home built using roofing tiles made from recycled used drink packs.

-Social enterprise EPIC Homes, who are the beneficiary for The CAREton Project 2015, has already begun rebuilding efforts in the east coast, “Our focus has always been on providing homes for the underprivileged.
+Social enterprise EPIC Homes, who are the beneficiary for The CAREton Project 2015.
+They have already begun rebuilding efforts in the east coast, “Our focus has always been on providing homes for the underprivileged.
 When we saw the damage the last flood caused, we wanted to do more than just providing homes.
-With so many organisations working individually on-ground, many flood victims are receiving the help they need, but many are being left out as well, especially those who are in more rural areas.
+With so many organisations working individually on-ground, many flood victims are receiving the help they need.
+But many are being left out as well, especially those who are in more rural areas.
 When we realized that there was a dire need to identify villages and areas that needed rebuilding, we created a non-profit collaborative platform which we believe will serve as a central database for all who want to help,” said John-Son Oei, Founder and CEO of EPIC Homes.